Schedule a Publication

 Choose a source file

 In most cases a source file will be created to pair with the HTML portion of a report.
-The only case where this won't be true is when data and widget definitions are set within the HTML.
+The only exception is when data and widget definitions are set directly within the HTML.

-Source files can contain variable replacements.
-If any of these are present in the source file a section will appear below to allow the user to select replacement text.
+Source files can contain tilde substitutions.
+If any are present, a section will appear below to allow you to select replacement text.

 Tilde Substitutions

-If tildes are present in the PPF or HTML files that are selected they will appear like the image below.
+If tildes are present in the PPF or HTML files selected, they will appear as shown below.

 Tilde substitutions

-Simply enter a value for a tilde in the adjacent text box.
-This value will then be used in place of the tilde(s) in the report.
+Enter a value for a tilde in the adjacent text box.
+This value will be used in place of the tilde(s) in the report.

-If a tilde has a global value, such as year and month in the image above, it's possible to override the default value.
-Simply click the override link to enable the text field and enter a new value.
+If a tilde has a global value (such as year and month in the image above), you can override the default value by clicking the override link to enable the text field.

 To Publication Satellite